Skip to main content

 • Vantage Terraform Integrations module for AWS: The Vantage Terraform Integrations module is available for registered users, across all Vantage tiers, to create the primitives needed to broker a connection with AWS.
 With the module, you can create a Cross-Account IAM Role as well as a Cost and Usage Report (CUR).

-• Vantage Terraform provider: The Terraform provider comprises several Vantage resources you can create, such as Cost Reports, Dashboards, etc. The Terraform provider makes it possible to fully automate and manage Vantage from within your existing Terraform codebase.
-Companies with IaC practices can set up, create, and sync their cost reporting structure with Vantage.
+• Vantage Terraform provider: The Terraform provider comprises several Vantage resources you can create, such as Cost Reports, dashboards, etc. Use the provider to automate and manage Vantage from within your existing Terraform codebase.
+Organizations with IaC practices can set up, create, and sync their cost reporting structure with Vantage.

 Vantage Terraform Integrations Module for AWS

 Use the Vantage Integrations module to link your AWS and Vantage accounts.
-Organizations can leverage the module to integrate thousands of AWS accounts with Vantage.
-To get set up with this module, see the additional documentation on the Terraform Registry.
+Organizations can use the module to integrate thousands of AWS accounts with Vantage.
+You can view the source of the module on the module's GitHub repository:

 note

-For root AWS accounts, you will need to provision a CUR bucket using the cur_bucket_name variable.
-For sub-accounts, you will need to link access, but you won't need to configure the CUR bucket.
+For root AWS accounts, you need to provision a bucket for the Cost and Usage Report (CUR) using the cur_bucket_name variable.
+For sub-accounts, you need to link access, but you don't need to configure a CUR bucket.

 provider "aws" {